-- 1 To charge the main battery, connect the charging accessory to the appropriate power source. - 2 Insert the TC70 into a cradle or attach to a cable.
+- 1. Connect the charging accessory to the appropriate power source. - 2.
+Insert the TC70 into a cradle or attach to a cable.
 The TC70 turns on and begins charging.
-The Charging/Notification LED blinks amber while charging, then turns solid green when fully charged.
+The Charging/ Notification LED blinks amber while charging, then turns solid green when fully charged.